KauzClay/docs-tap/application-accelerator/vscode.hbs.md

         In the **Tanzu Application Platform Gui Url** text box, add your Tanzu Developer Portal URL.
         For example, `https://tap-gui.myclusterdomain.myorg.com`.

-        If you have access to the Tanzu Application Platform cluster that is running the Tanzu Developer Portal, you can run the following command to get the fully-qualified domain name:
+        To get the fully-qualified domain name, if you have access to the Tanzu Application Platform cluster that is running Tanzu Developer Portal, run:

         ```console
         kubectl get httpproxy tap-gui -n tap-gui